My Approach to Helping

 On the Fence About Going to Therapy?

-Therapy is an investment in *you*.
+Therapy is an investment in YOU.
 It is an investment in your health, both physical and mental, because as we are learning more and more the two are deeply connected.
 It is an investment in your success -- in your career, your relationships, your creative work, and your happiness.
-Most people devote time, energy, and money to taking care of their bodies by going to the gym, doctors, exercise classes, and organic farmers' markets.
+Most people devote time, energy, and money to taking care of their bodies by exercising and eating right.
 The rest of you deserves some love and attention too.
-Check out this recent blog post on my web site for more about the investment of therapy: http://annmarietherapy.com/money-can-buy-some-happiness-but-therapy-buys-more/
+In stressful times it is critical to devote time and energy to your mental and emotional health.

 How My Own Struggles Made Me a Better Therapist